 On the night of 26 December 1999, Brittany was hit hard.
 In the Trégor region, residents woke to the sound of gusts of wind, discovering in the early hours of the morning roofs blown off, roads blocked and trees on the ground.

-The Martin storm followed the next day, 27 December, particularly affecting the south of Brittany.
+Martin followed the next day, 27 December, particularly affecting the south of Brittany.

 It strikes a more southern area of Brittany than the first storm, but with similar strength.